 Mineways is not the first to offer a Minecraft model exporter, nor the best for export for rendering.
 Minepedia has a page about exporters.
 Here's more information on the ones I know about and related services.
 They may fit your needs better than Mineways:

-- Printcraft is a cool idea: you go onto this server, build something with friends, then push the Print button (found on a wall to the right of the building area) and an STL file of your build is sent to you.
+- Printcraft is a cool idea: you go onto this server, build something with friends, then push the Print button and an STL file of your build is sent to you.
 No muss, no fuss.
 Meant for home printers for the most part, since the STL comes without any colors.
+Step by step instructions here.

 - Jmc2obj is a Java-based (so multi-platform) exporter for rendering.
 It has grown to become a great tool for creating OBJ files; I think it's the best exporter for rendering that is out there.
 It's free and open source.
 There is a little wiftiness with the interface when zoomed in and with the export dialog, and I recommend choosing "Center" for the Offset option, but the resulting export is excellent - every block I tested was output properly.
 The only mismatches I saw were some obscure redstone wiring cases.